-[Izzaty is the artist curator of The Community Theatre programme under Beyond Social Services.
-The Community Theatre stages forum theatre plays.
-In forum theatre, spectators intervene directly in the dramatic action or act, and can take over the role of actor or actress if they have an idea or disagree with what is happening onstage, or direct what is to happen instead or next.
+Brack Editor Kei Franklin chatted with Izzaty Ishak, artist curator of The Community Theatre programme (part of Beyond Social Services).
+The Community Theatre stages forum theatre plays, in which spectators intervene directly in the dramatic action or act, and can take over the role of actor or actress if they have an idea or disagree with what is happening onstage, or direct what is to happen instead or next.

 [On Beyond Social Services, an organisation that works with youth from rental housing areas]